aptible/www/src/markdown/legal/terms-of-service.md

 We will provide technical support to you pursuant to our [Support Policy].
 Custom Service Level Agreements or support agreements may be available.

 ### 17. Security
-As with any cloud service, you have ongoing security responsibilities to protect Your Content and your Enclave Containerized Services.
+As with any cloud service, you have ongoing security responsibilities to protect Your Content and your Aptible Deploy Containerized Services.
 You hereby agree to the terms of our [Security Policy].

 ### 18. Governing Law
 This Agreement is governed by the laws of the State of California without regard to conflict of law principles.
 If a lawsuit or court proceeding is permitted under this Agreement, then, unless another location is expressly specified in this Agreement, you and Aptible agree to submit to the personal and exclusive jurisdiction of the state courts and federal courts located within San Francisco, California for the purpose of litigating any dispute.